TZBAvyy/IM3180-Backend/README.md

 ## Quickstart:

+### Setting up .env file
+1. Clone .env-template and rename clone copy to .env
+1. Edit all .env variables to your settings (DB settings, API keys, ect.)

 ### VSCode Python Extension Method
 > In the search bar at the top middle of the window
 1. Type "\> Python: Create Environment"